charlieroses/charlieroses/markdownfiles/blog/2021-09-15_tapiaintro.md

 describe themselves.
 They included a box to self identify which makes up for the fact only three gender identities were listed.
 Even though this is better than the registration, there's so much more work to do.
-So I took this opportunity to make good use of the "Prefer to Self-Describe" box and wrote the following.
+So I took this opportunity to make good use of the "Prefer to Self-Describe" box and wrote the following:

 > Transgender Man.
 Despite trying to understand the diversity and inclusion of
 > the ACM community, this question doesn't accurately capture the diversity of
 > gender identity.
 While you do include a Non-binary and self identify options,
 > which are great starts, the rest of this question is not accurate to the way
 > gender exists.
-Gender is a social and cultural constructs.
+Gender is a social and cultural construct.
 Different cultures
 > place different roles on each gender.
 For example, before being colonized and
 > having their culture stripped from them, Native Americans and Indigenous
 > people had more than two genders.
 One of which being someone who is